mist64/cbmbus_doc/4 Standard Serial.md

 [^5]: [Garth Wilson](http://forum.6502.org/viewtopic.php?t=342#p2310) posted a workaround in December 2000.

-[^6]: In practice, the C64 holds CLK for 42 ticks and the 1541 for 74 ticks, for example.
+[^6]: In practice, the C64 holds CLK for 42 µs and the 1541 for 74 µs, for example.